0XAbhiX0/cloudnetworking-config-solutions/docs/BigQuery/bigquery-producer.md

     sh docs/BigQuery/helper-scripts/prereq-bigquery.sh
     ```
 3.  **Update Configuration Files:**
-    Navigate to the `execution` directory and update the configuration files for each stage.
+    Navigate to the `configuration` directory and update the configuration files for each stage.

     * **Stage 01: Organization**
-        Update `execution/01-organization/organization.tfvars`.
+        Update `configuration/organization.tfvars`.
 Set your `project_id` and ensure the necessary APIs for this solution are uncommented.
         ```
             activate_api_identities = {
             "project-01" = {